A Message From Jane McGrath

 Through my experience with breast cancer, the mission for the McGrath Foundation became clear: to raise money to place breast care nurses in communities across Australia, as well as increase breast awareness in young people, particularly young women.

 Breast cancer doesn’t care how old you are, where you live, whether you’re a career woman or a mother.
 Breast cancer is a disease that currently affects one in eight Australian women of all ages and backgrounds.
-Please help the McGrath Foundation support Australian women.
+Please help the McGrath Foundation support people across Australia.

 Together, we can make a difference.